 How a fraud shield can help

-When you set up a pay per click ad with Google or Bing, for example, you are paying for your ad to display either on a partner website, or as a sponsored result (ad) in the search engine pages.
+When you set up a pay per click ad on Google Ads or Bing, for example, you are paying for your ad to display either on a partner website, or as a sponsored result (ad) in the search engine pages.